Innovation - The technologies we use to drive meaningful progress

 The user interface is designed to make this as quick a task as possible and allows you to listen back to the recording as you go through.
 Marking up any mispronunciations and mazes also improves the accuracy of the grammatical analysis that the tool will undertake.

-In addition to looking at the language features of the samples, we also look at the acoustic properties of the recording.
+In addition to looking at the language features of the samples, we also looked at the acoustic properties of the recording.
 That includes looking at the nature and duration of pauses as well as the balance of talking between the child and the adult.

 We can also look at the pitch, loudness and other variables of the child's spoken sample.